 One exception which permits disclosure without consent is disclosure to school officials with legitimate educational interests.
-A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his/her professional responsibility.
+A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill their professional responsibility.
 School officials are those members of an institution who act in the student’s educational interest within the limitations of their “need to know.”
-These may include faculty, administration, clerical and professional employees and other persons who manage student education record information including student employees or agents.
-Examples of a school official may include a person—
+These may include faculty, administration, clerical, and professional employees; other persons who manage student education record information including student employees or agents; and employees of the North Dakota Attorney General's Office providing support or representation to Minot State University.
+Examples of a school official may include:

-- employed by the University in an administrative, supervisory, academic or research, or support staff position (including law enforcement unit personnel and health staff);
+- a person employed by the University in an administrative, supervisory, academic or research, or support staff position (including law enforcement unit personnel and health services staff);

-- or company with whom the University has contracted, eg. attorney, auditor, collection agency;
+- a person or company with whom the University has contracted, e.g. attorney, auditor, collection agency;

-- or student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his/her tasks.
+- a person or student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing their tasks.

 - to authorized representatives of federal, state, or local educational authorities;